pleasematheus/calc-ip/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

----
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk5MzgzMzAwOF19
+eyJoaXN0b3J5IjpbLTQ2Mjk3Njc2N119
 -->